visgl/react-map-gl/docs/components/interactive-map.md

   + `state.isHovering` - If the pointer is over a clickable feature.

 ##### `transitionDuration` {Number}
 Duration of transition in milliseconds.
-If specified, the map will smoothly move from the previous viewport to the current one.
+If specified, the map's viewport will smoothly move from the previous props to the current one.
 Default `0`;

 ##### `transitionInterpolator` {Object}
 An interpolator object that defines the transition behavior between two map states. `react-map-gl` offers two interpolators: